gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#push_group_with_content(content:number):reduce</code>
 </p>
 <p>
 Temporarily redirects drawing to an intermediate surface known as a group.
-The redirection lasts until the group is completed by a call to cairo.context#pop<em>group() or cairo.context#pop</em>group<em>to</em>source().
+The redirection lasts until the group is completed by a call to <code>cairo.context#pop_group()</code> or <code>cairo.context#pop_group_to_source()</code>.
 These calls provide the result of any drawing to the group as a pattern, (either as an explicit object, or set as the source pattern).
 </p>
 <p>
 The group will have a content type of content.
-The ability to control this content type is the only distinction between this function and cairo.context#push<em>group()</em>which you should see for a more detailed description of group rendering.
+The ability to control this content type is the only distinction between this function and <code>cairo.context#push_group()</code> which you should see for a more detailed description of group rendering.
 </p>
 <p>
 <strong>cairo.context#pop_group</strong>